tom-draper/repo-stats/README.md

 #### Path

-A path to the directory to scan files within can be specified with the `-p` or `--path` flag followed by the path.
+A path to the target repo directory can be specified with the `-p` or `--path` flag followed by the path.
 If this argument is excluded, the current working directory is used as default.

 ```bash
 repo-stats -p <path>